jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 [^property-3]: This property was called called *Property 3* in the [previous post](/articles/2017/09/17/counting-states-combinatorics-2048.html), and we also used it anonymously in the [first post](/2017/08/05/markov-chain-2048.html).
 It is a very useful property.

-[^variable-width]: Variable width encodings are most commonly encountered in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding for unicode, which you using as you read this webpage.
-They are also sometimes used for storing [integer primary key indexes](https://en.wikipedia.org/wiki/Database_index) in some relation databases, which also face the problem of efficiently storing large lists of sorted integers.
+[^variable-width]: Variable width encodings are most commonly encountered in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding for unicode, which you are using as you read this webpage.
+They are also sometimes used for storing [integer primary key indexes](https://en.wikipedia.org/wiki/Database_index) in some databases, which also face the problem of efficiently storing large lists of sorted integers.
 The implementation used here is [libvbyte](https://github.com/cruppstahl/libvbyte) from Christoph Rupp, based on work by [Daniel Lemire](https://github.com/lemire/MaskedVbyte).

-[^resolve]: These figures come from the one month build on the full 4x4 game, which actually used another technique for reducing the size of the state space: for each state, it looked one move ahead to see whether the next move was a definite win or a definite loss; if it was, they collapsed it to a special 'one move to win' or 'one move to lose' state.
+[^resolve]: These figures come from the one month build on the full 4x4 game, which used an additional technique for reducing the size of the state space: for each state, it looked one move ahead to see whether the next move was a definite win or a definite loss; if it was, the state was collapsed to a special 'one move to win' or 'one move to lose' state.
+This technique was not very effective, however, because states that are close to a loss tend to have few very successors anyway, and because win states only occur much later in the game, and the enumeration process never reached a win state.
+I therefore haven't included it in the main body of the article, but the [code is here](https://github.com/jdleesmiller/twenty48/blob/479f646e81c38f1967e4fc5942617f9650d2c735/ext/twenty48/valuer.hpp).
+The state counts mentioned in this article for the partial enumeration of states with the 4x4 board to the `2048` tile are slightly reduced compared to what they would be without this technique, but only slightly.

 <script type="text/x-mathjax-config">
 MathJax.Hub.Config({